DisCoTec/discotec.github.io/2022/README.md

 ### Accommodations

-Lucca is a small town, you can easily reach the IMT School Ca.
+Lucca is a small town, you can easily reach the San Francesco Complex from any accommodation inside the city walls.
 You can find a list of Hotels and B&Bs nearby the conference venue [here](http://www.imtlucca.it/en/campus-and-services/services/special-deals#hotel-bb).